bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 ```

 <br>
-Our optimised architecture has a total of 2.7 million parameters, a step up from 1.1 million in the baseline architecture.
+Our optimized architecture has a total of 2.7 million parameters, a step up from 1.1 million in the baseline architecture.

 <br>
 #### Training The Updated Network